 Music: Vocal-Contemporary

-The art of performing with the human voice rhythmic tones or sounds to produce music with the tones of the present.
+The art of performing with the human voice with rhythmic tones or sounds to produce popular music with the tones of the present.

 Requirements